roxma/python-support.nvim/README.md

 ## Usage

-execute `:PythonSupportInitPython2` and `:PythonSupportInitPython3`  after you
+Execute `:PythonSupportInitPython2` and `:PythonSupportInitPython3` after you
 have installed this plugin.

-This plugin automatically check python2 and python2 env for neovim.
+This plugin automatically checks if a python2 and/or python3 env is set up for Neovim.
+It uses a custom path for this under your Neovim configuration directory.
 If you don't need python2 or python3, use this to disable checking:

 ```vim